Doctor of Philosophy in English

 At the completion of this program, students will be able to:

-- demonstrate knowledge of several major fields of literary, cultural, and/or rhetorical expression.
+- demonstrate expertise in several major fields of literary, cultural, and/or rhetorical expression.

 - write clearly and effectively in various scholarly modes and contexts.